dijasila/GPAW/doc/tutorials/gw_tutorial/gw_tutorial.rst

 .. literalinclude:: Si_groundstate.py

-It takes a few minutes on a single CPU.
+It takes a few seconds on a single CPU.
 The last line in the script creates a .gpw file which contains all the informations of the system, including the wavefunctions.

 .. note::